Mass upload examples

 1.2.
 Custom Attributes

 Users can create custom attributes to be added to the well information page in whitson+.
-The first thing users need to do is to create these attributes first for all wells in the software.
+The first thing users need to do is to create these attributes for all wells in the software.
 Steps for creating custom attributes can be seen on the gif below.

 1.3.
 Multiple Gas Lift Valve Upload